jfredett/hazel/LOG.md

 this is my rough sketch, I'm not sure I've got all the concurrency stuff right there but that's what compiler errors are for.

+## 1532 - atm

+Extending the above, the `Cursor` object would be able to access the whole `Tapelike` API, which makes me think maybe I should use an associated constant for the entry type, similar to Iterator, which is kind of what I'm aping here.

+# 6-MAR-2025

+## 1354 - atm

+Noticed a little bug, if you place two places to the same square in a row, it will happily 'place' the piece in the square, screw up the zobrist, and then move along.
+This is happening in the current (46da817) SHA, though I honestly don't know _why_ it's making multiple `place` commands there, it is.
+Maybe because it's initializing to zeroes and trying to read them as `None`s?
+IDK.
+Might be worthwhile to add an `Alteration::Noop` in the mix and get rid of the `Option` type entirely in `Tape`.

+Next steps are to continue refactoring, I realized that by adding some additional methods to the familiar, I can get the best of both worlds, update the state via the simple `Alter` code, then when the UI needs to read context data, it talks to the familiar, which can specialize the methods according to it's current position/state.
+This means that `Familiar` will proxy some of `Cursorlike` and `Tapelike` to the end user, but with the added context of the familiar's state, which I think should be plenty for what I need.
+I am going to aim to build up the `TapeReaderState` with the new familiar system and see how that fares.